-Physiotens lowers high blood pressure, which doctors call hypertension.
+Physiotens lowers high blood pressure, which is sometimes called hypertension.

 There are usually no symptoms of hypertension.
 The only way of knowing if you have hypertension is to have your blood pressure checked regularly.
 If high blood pressure is not treated it can lead to serious health problems, including stroke, heart disease and kidney failure.